rucio/documentation/docs/operator/kubernetes.md

 ## Bootstrapping the database

-By default no database is initialized when a new Rucio installation is set up.
+By default, no database is initialized when a new Rucio installation is set up.
-With this guide you can bootstrap the database on a Kubernetes cluster.
+An init container can be used to bootstrap the database on a Kubernetes cluster:

-Create a `init-pod.yaml` file and apply it as specified in the readme of the [k8s_tutorial](https://github.com/rucio/k8s-tutorial/blob/master/README.md), replace the `<PASSWORD>` with the secret needed to connect to the database:
+1. Create a `init-pod.yaml` file as in the snippet below, replacing the `<PASSWORD>` with the secret needed to connect to the database:

 ```yaml
 apiVersion: v1